Carnaval de Barranquilla, February

 Mompox Jazz Festival

-This relatively new festival began in 2012 and has helped attract visitors to Mompós, a beautiful but very remote colonial town in northern Colombia.
+This festival began in 2012 and has helped attract visitors to Mompós, a beautiful but very remote colonial town in northern Colombia.
 Its program includes international jazz performers, and the festival even attracted the Colombian president in 2014.

 On average, October is one of Colombia's rainiest months, along with November.
 Bogotá, Cali, Medellín and Cartagena are all at the mercy of the weather.